ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Dubuque Admissions

-If you are considering submitting an application to University of Dubuque, there is no application fee, which means it is free to apply.
+If you are applying to University of Dubuque, there is no application fee, which means it is free to apply.

 University of Dubuque Admissions Stats at a Glance